 Table of Contents

-This Utah Medicaid Home and Community Based Services (HCBS) waiver is designed to assist older individuals with elevated levels of care needs.
+This Utah Medicaid Waiver for Individuals Age 65 or Older, also known as a Medicaid Home and Community Based Services (HCBS) Waiver, or the Aging Waiver, is designed to assist older individuals with elevated levels of care needs.
 It provides services that prolong independent living and prevent premature or unnecessary placement in nursing facilities.
 Compared to many state HCBS waivers, Utah's waiver offers a wide range of services beyond just personal care or companionship.
 For example, support is provided for medical equipment and any home modifications to increase independence.
 Support is offered for personal emergency response services, medication reminder systems, caregiver respite, and adult day care.

 Applicants must be:

 For married couples with only one spouse applying for Medicaid there are additional rules and exemptions.
-The non-applicant spouse is referred to as the Community Spouse.
+Non-applicant spouses are referred to as Community Spouses.
 They are permitted a higher level of income and assets to enable them to continue living independently.
-The Community Spouse may have up to half of the couple’s countable joint assets, up to $120,900.
+Given the monthly income of the non-applicant spouse, an applicant spouse may supplement their non-applicant spouse’s monthly income in order to prevent them from becoming impoverished.
+As of 2018, this amount may be up to $3,090 / month.
+The Community Spouse may also have up to half of the couple’s countable joint assets, up to $123,600.
+This is called the Maximum Monthly Maintenance Needs Allowance (MMMNA).

-Having too much income or assets does not prevent individuals from receiving Utah Medicaid, if they have extraordinarily high medical expenses.
-This group is referred to as Medically Needy recipients.
-If their monthly income, after their medical expenses have been deducted, is less than $500, they qualify for Medicaid and can access the waiver services.
+Having too much income does not prevent individuals from receiving Utah Medicaid if they have extraordinarily high medical expenses.
+This group is referred to as Medically Needy recipients, and this program is often called a “Spend-Down” program.
+Certain medical costs may be deducted from one's countable income, allowing one to still be eligible for this waiver program.
+For example, health insurance premiums and out-of-pocket expenses may be deducted.
+If one’s monthly income, after their medical expenses have been deducted, is less than the monthly income limit, they qualify for Medicaid and can access the waiver services.

 Alternatively, Medicaid planners can guide families whose seniors are over the Medicaid income and asset limits.
-They do so by re-allocating funds in trusts, annuities, and other Medicaid exempt vehicles.
+They do so by re-allocating funds to irrevocable funeral trusts, Medicaid compliant annuities, and other Medicaid exempt vehicles.
 Learn more about this option here.

 In addition to the case management services provided to all waiver participants, the following benefits are available.
 All of which are chosen to increase the waiver recipient's ability to function independently of residential care in a nursing home.